coreywillwhat/audi_connect_ha/readme.md

 #### Notes

 - Certain action require the S-PIN to be set in the configuration.
-- When an action is successfully performed, an update request is automatically triggered.
+- When the action is successfully performed, an update request is automatically triggered.

 ### Audi Connect: Start Climate Control